jmizv/music-vault/README.md

 * Do I have scrobbled my MP3 files at least once?
 * Are there any digital copies missing for some artists?

+## Running

+The application supports currently:
+- checking for missing files (those will be removed from the database)
+  - `-m`
+- check the consistency of the file on the hard disk
+  - `-c`
+- checking for new files (those will be added to the database)
+  - `-n`

+Note that depending on the size of your Music collection, the whole process can take a plenty of time.

 ## Details

 ### Configuration